 Let’s understand the difference between Divide and conquer and dynamic programming with respect to each one of the above points.

-In the case of dynamic programming problems, the input size of the sub-problems decreases linearly.
-So the height of the recursion tree will be the linear function of input sizes like O(n) or something else.
-Due to this thing, the size of stack space used in the divide and conquer problem is less in comparison to recursive implementation of dynamic programming problems is larger compared to the stack space used in divide and conquer problems.
+On the other hand, in dynamic programming problems, the input size of the subproblems decreases linearly.
+This means that the height of the recursion tree will be a linear function of the input size, such as O(n).
+Because of this, the stack space used in the recursive implementation of dynamic programming problems is larger compared to the stack space used in divide and conquer problems.

-Enjoy learning, Enjoy algorithms!
+Enjoy learning, Enjoy algorithms :)